Applying to LVC

 Please visit the links for athletic training, early childhood and early childhood/special education, music, physical therapy, and speech-language pathology to view specific requirements for these competitive majors.

-Please note: The deadline to submit application materials for admission to the Athletic Training and Physical Therapy programs is February 1, unless applying as an Early Decision candidate.
+Please note: The deadline to submit application materials for admission to the Athletic Training and Physical Therapy programs is January 15.

 We can't wait to find out more about you!